000camerashy000/Oracle_DB_Notes/Notes Oracle DB.md

 ##This statement commits all changes made in transaction sal_update2, ending the transaction.
 The commit guarantees that the changes are saved in the online redo log files.
 ```
 - ## Delete and Truncate
+**DELETE**
+- The DELETE function in SQL is used to remove one or more rows from a table based on specified conditions.
+- It allows you to selectively delete specific records that meet certain criteria using the WHERE clause.
+- The DELETE statement permanently removes data from the table, and the action can be rolled back if executed within a transaction.

+**Truncate**
+- The TRUNCATE function in SQL is used to remove all rows from a table, basically deleting all the data within it.
+Unlike the DELETE statement, which removes individual rows.
+- TRUNCATE provides a more effective way to remove all data from a table by deleting the space occupied by the table's data pages.
+- TRUNCATE is a non-transactional operation, that is it cannot be rolled back.
+It quickly removes all data from a table without generating extensive transaction logs.
 ## Resources for Practising

  - [Live SQL - Practise Oracle SQL Online](https://livesql.oracle.com/apex/f?p=590:1000)